Mixing Text and Image in SwiftUI

 .alignmentGuide(.top, computeValue: { $0[.top] - fontSize / 18 })

-• When the fontSize (current text size under dynamic types) changes, update the size of the tag view.
+• When the fontSize (current text size under dynamic type) changes, update the size of the label view.

 Swift